 |Crayfish.
 Photo credit: Andy Reago.|

 Crawfish has similar external features as lobsters but in smaller version.
 This crustacean, like all arthropods, is a decapods (one pair claw and four pairs of legs) and have an encasing exoskeleton made out of the structural polysaccharide "chitin."
-Claws functions as tools for defense, food gathering, and burrowing.
+Claws functions as tools for defence, food gathering, and burrowing.
 Their four pairs of walking legs assist them in rapid movement across the bottom substrates of their aquatic habitats.

 Crayfishes vary dramatically in size, color, and general appearance, usually measure 2-6 inches (6-14 cm) in length.
 Its white meat tinged with pink is lean, delicate, and more or less compact, depending on the species.